JonCooperWorks/harness/README.md

 Execution is **cryptographically impossible** without both:

-1. ✓ Valid principal signature on exploit payload (verified with principal's public key)
+1. ✓ Exploit encrypted with pentester's public key (principal authorization - they have the exploit)
-2. ✓ Valid client signature on execution arguments (verified with client's public key)
+2. ✓ Valid client signature on execution arguments (client authorization - they approve usage)

-Both signatures must be present and valid.
-Missing either authorization results in immediate failure.
+Both authorizations must be present.
+Missing either results in immediate failure. **Nobody can run an exploit unilaterally** - principal has exploit but no authorization, client has authorization but no exploit, pentester can decrypt but needs both.

 ### Keystore Interface